 Inside SRSO Jail

-The Detention Division ACR Unit processed (booked) 8,982 inmates from January 2012 to May 30, 2013.
+The Detention Division ACR Unit processed (booked) 8,021 inmates from June 1, 2016 to May 31, 2017.
 The ACR Unit operates with a total of one supervisor, 4 Deputies and 1 civilian Booking Clerk.
-To keep overtime at a minimum, one of these staff members are flexed off during the pay period.

 CORRECTIONAL EMERGENCY RESPONSE TEAM (ERT)